Get insider access

 2. Best Digital Camera For Video

 Now, if all of the above sounds like gibberish to you, this camera is likely overkill for your needs.
-Thankfully, most modern cameras today also have rock-solid video capability, so you might be better served by one of our picks below.
+Thankfully, most modern cameras today have rock-solid video capabilities, so you might be better served by one of our picks below.
 If you're willing to compromise on some of the above features, the Panasonic LUMIX S5 II offers incredible value for its price for video work.
 You'll have to give up features like internal ProRes support and RAW video output, to name a few, but it's cheaper than the GH7, and its full-frame sensor has a slight low-light advantage.

 See our review